Applications for Charityworks 2022 are now open and will close on 14 March, 1 pm! To apply, please follow this link.

 Background (Fast-Track Applications Only)

-Candidates for the Charityworks Fast-Track 2022 must be from a Black, Asian or Minority ethnic background (BAME) including mixed backgrounds.
+Candidates for the Charityworks Fast-Track 2024 must be from a Black, Asian or Minority ethnic background (BAME) including mixed backgrounds.
 For more about what this means, please click here and check out the eligibility tab.

 Due to the fact that we partner with a range of organisations and place Graduate Trainees into a vast number of varied roles, it is not possible to provide a detailed job description that applies to all positions at this stage.
 That said, there are 8 competencies which we believe are core to you succeeding on the programme.
 Through our selection process you will be assessed against the following criteria:

-April 2022: (Fast Track Only) Development days*
+April 2024: (Fast Track Only) Development day

-Throughout May 2022 – June 2022: Assessment centres (non-Fast Track)
+May – June 2024: Assessment centres

-End of June 2022: Placement matching offers
+June 2024: Placement matching offers

-July 2022 – November 2022: Placement matching to roles
+July – November 2024: Placement matching to roles

-From September 2022: Programme starts
+From September 2024: Programme starts

 Please note,